duffcodester/hm/README.md

   the future.
 Currently it has methods for current_user that only look up a "Parent", but use "user" as a local variable in the methods.
 12/23/12 - Updated the parent controller to sign in upon sign up.
 Currently working on the sign out.
+I cannot get the sign out to destroy the session since sign in link does not reappear after clicking sign out in browser but test for it passes?

 Acceptance Criteria ====================================